t1stm/ndithering-extended/readme.md

 Install [Meson](https://mesonbuild.com/) and [Ninja](https://ninja-build.org/) build systems from your Distro.
 Alternatively, install [uv](https://docs.astral.sh/uv) and run `uv tool install meson` and `uv tool install ninja`, following any instructions for adding to PATH, and run:

-1. Configure: `meson build`
+1. Configure: `meson setup build`
 2. Compile: `ninja -C build`

-## 🚀 Usage:

-After compiling, you should have the executable at `build/nvibrant`
+You should have the executable located at `build/nvibrant`

-Running it will set the digital vibrance to 100% (value 1023) on all displays, currently.
-You can edit the source code and change the value at the top from `-1024` to `1023` until a CLI is implemented.

-<sup><b>❤️ Consider</b> [supporting](https://github.com/sponsors/Tremeschin/) my work, this took 10 hours to figure out and implement :)</sup>

-## ⭐️ Future work:
+## ⭐️ Future work

 Integrating this work directly in [libvibrant](https://github.com/libvibrant/) would be the ideal solution, although matching the nvidia driver version could be annoying for a generalized solution.
 Feel free to base off this code for an upstream solution and PR, in the meantime, here's some local improvements that could be made:

 - Simplify the code, some lists enumerations are opaque and flag-like
 - How to target different drivers?
 Maybe tag checkouts automation?
-- Command Line Interface (CLI) to set custom values, ideally per display.
+- List displays and show their info on the command line
+- Make an actual CLI interface with `--help`, `--version`, etc.
 - Convert the code to C++?
 Easier vectors, classes, cli, configs.
 - Package the binary in many linux distros (help needed!)
 - Save the current values to restore it later.